Automated tuning for the parameters of linear solvers: Methodological studies

 The generation size and the number of soft and random mutations are the important parameters affecting the quality of optimization and optimization time.
 A detailed study is performed to estimate the optimal ratio between the soft and random mutations.
 Four configurations are considered: \begin{itemize} \item \texttt{S5/R5}: 5 soft and 5 random mutations; \item \texttt{S5/R10}: 5 soft and 10 random mutations; \item \texttt{S10/R5}: 10 soft and 5 random mutations; \item \texttt{S10/R10}: 10 soft and 10 random mutations. \end{itemize} The NN filtering is used with the random mutation operator, and the fraction of the least values range is set equal to $\alpha=0.05$.

 The analysis of the calculation results shows that an increase in the number of individuals (generation size) reduces the resulting optimized SLAE solution time (Figure~\ref{fig:mutations}).
-However, any substantial difference in SLAE solution times is observed for the 21~parameter case only when the variance across the test configurations reaches 10\%.
+However, any substantial difference in SLAE solution times is observed for the 21-parameter case only when the variance across the test configurations reaches 10\%.
 In all other cases, the use of different HES configurations leads to negligible variation in the optimized results, but the algorithm calculation time increases in proportion to the generation size.
-These results allow us to conclude that the use of \texttt{S5/R5} HES configuration can be an acceptable choice when using the optimization algorithm with the NN-assisted mutation operator.
+These results allow us to conclude that the use of the \texttt{S5/R5} HES configuration can be an acceptable choice when using the optimization algorithm with the NN-assisted mutation operator for the algorithm efficiency evaluation purposes discussed in this paper.